speedwing/cardano-staking-pool-edu/BUILD_CARDANO_NODE.md

 public docker images for the `cardano-node` for raspberry pi.
 They could potentially steal your keys and give access to your funds to other people.

+If you are enjoying the content of this project, please consider supporting me by delegating to my stake pool, ticker EASY1 or donating ₳D₳ to: addr1qyma8s3sehdhn626ls5v8y3xwm0w7lhlwqznxggnw4slcwavatgc4hdkune2k9xalx3tgskrva0g243ehggg8wkkpzdquegjwp

 ## How to build the `cardano-node`

 There is really just one step here, actually two if you haven't checked out already the github project of this tutorial.